Canberra Crescent Condominium near Canberra Plaza and MRT station

 Sembawang Shopping Centre

-Recreational Options Near Canberra Crescent Condo
+Recreational Options Near Canberra Crescent Residences

-Canberra Crescent Condo enjoys close proximity to verdant nature parks and abundant greenery, providing residents with a serene living environment.
+Canberra Crescent Residences enjoys close proximity to verdant nature parks and abundant greenery, providing residents with a serene living environment.
 Nature enthusiasts and individuals seeking outdoor recreation will find many options without having to travel far.
 These include the following:

 • Sembawang Hot Springs Park: Known for its natural hot springs, communal foot bath, and egg-cooking activity.